Underwater Cities : A Mode of Survival

 Perhaps the humans’ love for the ocean could be sprouting from the fact that the first living things originated from the hydrothermal vents on the ocean floor.
 Seas have fascinated us, made us go on voyages that brought unity to the world.
 So it is not a surprise that we as a species would want to live in the ocean.
 In fact, the continuous depletion of natural resources on land and its exploitation by humans has made living under the sea not just a dream of young kids but also a viable alternative to terraform Mars and live on our own planet but underwater.
 Yes, underwater cities are becoming a viable option for the survival of our species.

-Before we let our imagination fly off the handle, we need to know what are all the practical problems we would face if we decided to construct an underwater city and to live in the oceans.
+Before we let our imagination fly off the handle, we need to know what are all the practical problems we would face if we decided to construct underwater cities and to live under the oceans!

 Well, oxygen becomes a problem only if you want to casually stroll across the ocean floor.
 But what if we lived inside underwater cities constructed under the ocean that is covered by a dome or some other similar structures that keeps the water out?

-But again, a large mass of people living in an underwater city would need tons of oxygen.
+But again, a large mass of people living in underwater cities would need tons of oxygen.
 However, we got this covered.
 In fact, getting breathable air is not even scientists’ top concern.
-‘Why,’ you ask.
+‘Why,’ you ask?
 Aren’t trees responsible for producing oxygen?
 Well, you are correct, but the oxygen we get from them only amounts to less than 30%.
 More than 70% of our oxygen comes from the ocean.
 Plankton and algae, among other microorganisms drifting across the sea, produce most of our oxygen.
-So if we ever build an underwater city, the chances are that these tiny things would supply us with oxygen.
+So if we ever build underwater cities, the chances are that these tiny things would supply us with oxygen.

 We all know a bridge or two in our cities that’s been under construction like forever.
 Constructing colossal concrete structures is no simple feat.
-Imagine doing that under the literal pressure of tens and thousands of tonnes of ocean pressing down on our budding underwater city.
+Imagine doing that under the literal pressure of tens and thousands of tons of ocean pressing down on our budding underwater cities!

-But we humans are an inventive bunch, not to mention persistent.
+But us humans are an inventive bunch, not to mention persistent.
 We have been building things in the water, like rigs.
 So we just need to do that but in a larger magnitude.

 And as we’ve previously discussed, oceans are unexplored.
 Outer space is more explored than our oceans.
 Only 5% of it was ever explored.
 So we may get new minerals from the seas that we shall combine to make a product that will help us construct our underwater cities.

 Now, this is a problem even a child can find a solution to.
 What do you eat when living in the oceans?
 Fishes!
-However, agriculture will become impossible since sunlight can not permeate through to get to the ocean floor where our underwater civilization is.
+However, agriculture will become impossible since sunlight can not permeate through to get to the ocean floor where our underwater cities will be constructed.